nouveaupg/arduino-serial-influxdb/README.md

 config.yaml has all the configuration you need.
 Not sure if you need to install the Influx client program to use the Python libraries.

 TODO: Setup a slick systemd service file to manage this.

+Tried using the Async functionality at first but as normal this is a slow sense and "threading" in Python works fine a 9800 baud.
+DHT33 is a slow sensor.